Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 La Sagrada Família

-The basilica showcases an awe-inspiring blend of Gothic and Art Nouveau styles, with intricate details and stained glass windows that will leave you speechless.
+The basilica has so many intricate details and beautiful stained glass windows that will honestly leave you speechless.

-I also recommend buying tickets to ascend one of the towers for an even closer look at this incredible structure.
+I’d also recommend buying tickets to go up one of the towers for an even closer look at this incredible structure.

 Located in the more residential Gracia neighborhood, this Italian sandwich shop has some of the best sandwiches in Barcelona.